Requirements for International Students applying to the Spanish Graduate Program (MA or PhD)

 - The institutional code is 5812.

-- TOEFL scores if applicable (see above for requirements).
+- English proficiency scores if applicable (see above for requirements).
 Make arrangements to have them sent to the UF Office of Admissions.

 - Make arrangements for three letters of recommendation to be submitted on your behalf.